dhis2/server-certification/controls.md

 - SA-ID: Server Assessment Control Identifier
 - CIS ID: CIS v8 Safeguard reference (when applicable)
 - Status (Yes/No): Assessor result
+- IG: Implementation Group
+  - IG1: Basic controls for all organizations
+  - IG2: For organizations with sensitive info and dedicated IT staff
+  - IG3: For organizations with highly sensitive/regulatory data and advanced security needs

 Note